Matt Stewart is an Emmy award-winning reporter who joined FOX 4 in September 2012.

 Matt graduated from Northwestern University in 1997.
 While there, he walked on to the football team and played safety and special teams.
 He earned a full-ride scholarship and helped the Wildcats rise from the bottom of the Big Ten to winners of two consecutive Big Ten championships.
-He wrote a book about his experiences called The Walk-On.
-You can learn more about it at his website, www.MattStewartBooks.com.
+He wrote a book about his experiences called “The Walk-On: Inside Northwestern’s Rise From Cellar Dweller to Big Ten Champ”.
+He has also published two other books, both fiction.
+You can learn more about them at his website, www.MattStewartBooks.com.